UltraMessaging/mon_demo/README.md

 (Before UM 6.10, there was a contention point that caused the occasional latency outlier.
 This was fixed in 6.10.)

+To minimize impact of monitoring on the application, the monitoring data shoud be sent on a different TRD than application data.
+Ideally this TRD would be hosted on an independent network, like perhaps the admin network used for logging into and maintaining the host.

 ## Configuration Goals

 * Put monitoring data on a separate Topic Resolution Domain (TRD) from